NAEd/SPENCER DISSERTATION FELLOWSHIP PROGRAM

 The Dissertation Fellowship Program seeks to encourage a new generation of scholars from a wide range of disciplines and professional fields to undertake research relevant to the improvement of education.
 These $27,500 fellowships support individuals whose dissertations show potential for bringing fresh and constructive perspectives to the history, theory, analysis, or practice of formal or informal education anywhere in the world.

 This highly competitive program aims to identify the most talented researchers conducting dissertation research related to education.
 The Dissertation Fellowship program receives many more applications than it can fund.
 This year 35 fellowships will be awarded.

 The application is now closed.
 We are no longer accepting applications.

 2019 DISSERTATION FELLOWSHIP APPLICATION

-Now accepting applications for the 2018 NAEd/Spencer Dissertation Fellowship Program!
+The application for the 2018 NAEd/Spencer Dissertation Fellowship Program is now closed!

 “The dissertation fellowship provides financial support and mentoring to help outstanding doctoral students launch their careers as education researchers.
 These fellows represent our best investment in the future of education scholarship.”

 The NAEd/Spencer Dissertation Fellowship Program is open to all eligible applicants regardless of race, national origin, religion, gender, age, disability, or sexual orientation.